Medal of Honor (video game series): Reception

-The games have received negative, mixed, and positive reviews, with the most acclaimed title in the series being Medal of Honor (1999).
-As of 2016, the series sold over 39 million copies.
+The games have received negative, mixed, and positive reviews, with the most acclaimed title in the series being the 1999 Medal of Honor.
+As of 2016, the series sold over 39 million copies, making it one of the best-selling video game franchises of all time.

 Awards

 Guinness World Records awarded the Medal of Honor series with a world record for Best-selling FPS franchise in the Guinness World Records: Gamer's Edition 2008.

 Colette, a short documentary included in the gallery mode for Medal of Honor: Above and Beyond, won the Academy Award for Best Documentary Short Subject at the 93rd Academy Awards.
 Though not mentioned by name in the Academy citation, Medal of Honor is arguably the first video game series ever to receive an Oscar for its content.